Look who’s driving now: Your teen!

 Imagine a doctor telling you your child has diabetes.
 What happens next is a dizzying mix of tests, consults and education.
 You are transported from knowing virtually nothing about diabetes to having the responsibility of closely managing your child’s care.
 And, until recently, I would have added the stress of traveling from the Fox Valley with your sick child to Children’s Hospital of Wisconsin in Milwaukee for your 7 a.m.
 “Day 1” diabetes class.

 As a pediatrician at Children’s Hospital of Wisconsin in Neenah, Wis., I see more and more families receiving this diagnosis.
 It doesn’t matter if the diagnosis is type 1 or type 2 diabetes.
 Living with diabetes isn’t easy.
-But now that all pediatric diabetes care, …Continue reading →
+But now that all pediatric diabetes care, …Click here to continue reading

 I work as an occupational therapist at Children’s Hospital of Wisconsin’s Fox Valley specialty clinic.
 I also have a Montessori preschool teaching background.
 One thing I’m passionate about is sharing the benefits of having kids learn to do things for themselves.

 As adults we often don’t think about all the things kids can do themselves.
-Even at very young ages — as soon as kids are able to walk, grab and move — there are things kids can do …Continue reading →
+Even at very young ages — as soon as kids are able to walk, grab and move — there are things kids can do …Click here to continue reading

 Cara is a 13-year old figure skater.